A 5.8-magnitude earthquake shakes the main island of Indonesia, damaging many buildings - ExBulletin

 A 5.8-magnitude earthquake shakes the main island of Indonesia, damaging many buildings

-The USGS said the 5.8-magnitude quake was centered 84 kilometers (52 miles) southwest of Pampangliburu, a village in Bantul district of Yogyakarta province, at a depth of 86 kilometers (53 miles).
+The USGS said the 5.8-magnitude quake was centered 84 kilometers southwest of Pampangliburu, a village in Bantul district, Yogyakarta province, at a depth of 86 km.
+A 5.8-magnitude quake shook the main island of Indonesia. (supplied)

 Indonesia’s National Disaster Management Agency said the undersea quake destroyed at least 15 homes, two schools, a health facility and a government office.